Mesoscopic Observables of the Dilute Fermi Gas at Low Energy: Estimates of Belyakov-Type Integrals

-Finally, in the third case, when $|q-r| \geq 2x - 2e_r x^{-1}$, let $\delta$ be the radial displacement (or shell thickness) in the horizontal direction between the two annuli and $\gamma $ the thickness of the intersection measured perpendicular to the line connecting the centers, see \Cref{fig:S1_bound_3}.
-Then, we have
+In the third case $|q-r| \geq 2x - 2e_r x^{-1}$, let $\delta$ be the radial displacement (or shell thickness) along the line the line connecting the centers of the two annuli and $\gamma$ the thickness of the intersection measured perpendicular to the line connecting the centers, see \Cref{fig:S1_bound_3}.
+Then